the shock of obeying god

-As powerful as sin is, Jesus' obedience is much more powerful.
-"Just as through one man's disobedience all became sinners, so through one Man's obedience all shall become just.
-The law came in order to increase offenses; but despite the increase of sin, grace has far surpassed it" (Rm 5:19-20).
-Jesus' obedience even to death on the cross (Phil 2:8) is the greatest act of love ever done on this earth.
-Therefore, to obey the Father as Jesus did is an awesome privilege in which we enter into the heart of God's power and love.
-We should be shocked that the Lord has chosen us to obey Him and to be His slaves (see Col 3:24).
+As powerful as sin is, Jesus’ obedience is much more powerful.
+“Just as through one man’s disobedience all became sinners, so through one Man’s obedience all shall become just.
+The law came in order to increase offenses; but despite the increase of sin, grace has far surpassed it” (Rm 5:19-20).
+Jesus’ obedience even to death on the cross (Phil 2:8) is the greatest act of love ever done on this earth.
+Therefore, to obey the Father as Jesus did is an awesome privilege in which we enter into the heart of God’s power and love.
+We should be shocked that the Lord has chosen us to obey Him and to be His servants (see Col 3:24).
+Why should God include us?
 Why would God ever command us to do anything?
-Why should God include us?
 Why would He choose to work through us?

-Be shocked that we can sin and have sinned.
-Be more shocked that we can obey.
+Be shocked that we are free to sin and have sinned.
+Be more shocked that we can obey Almighty God.

 Prayer: Father, teach me to obey You no matter what it takes.

 Promise: “Should he happen to come at midnight or before sunrise and find them prepared, it will go well with them.” —Lk 12:38

 Praise: St. Anthony Mary Claret wrote, “Who burns with the fire of divine love is a son [or daughter] of the Immaculate Heart of Mary.”